mikehoward/tdd_deploy/lib/tdd_deploy/doc/SiteSetup.md

 Add **require 'bundler/capistrano'** at the top of the file.

+* set :user, $SITE\_USER  # this tells Capistrano who to ssh in as
-* set :user\_sudo, false  # this will let Capistrano run as your user w/o attempting to use sudo.
+* set :use\_sudo, false  # this will let Capistrano run as your user w/o attempting to use sudo.
 * set :bundle\_cmd, '~/.rvm/bin/rvm exec bundle'  # this runs the bundler using your local rvm'ed ruby
 * set :scm, :git   # you are using github.com?
 * set :repository, "git@github.com:...."  # the github readonly path to our repository